sheddyranking/Amazon-music-review/README.md

 6.Create Sentiment column

 >   Write a function using rating

 >   apply the function on the sentiment column

 >   Sentiment Count

 7.Split the date

+>   split date and year on semi-colon Delimeter

+>   Split date column on Space delimetre.